blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

 is recommended for a complete understanding.

-## Overview by Example

-We provide an overview of the Anchor framework through the implementation of the [Simple Transfer](contracts/simple_transfer) use case.
-This use case allows a `donor` to deposit native cryptocurrency, and a `receiver` to withdraw arbitrary fractions of the contract balance.
+The Simple Transfer use case allows a `donor` to deposit native cryptocurrency, and a `receiver` to withdraw arbitrary fractions of the contract balance.
 We'll omit some implementation details, such as crate imports and error definitions, for brevity.

 ### Main Logic